WSU-kduncan/cicd-3120-Brettw1419/README.md

 # Project 5
 # Project Overview
-Project 5 seeks to containerize an application or file, automate its deployment with Github actions, and use webhooks to keep production running smoothly
+Project 5 seeks to containerize an application or file, automate its deployment with Github actions, and use webhooks to keep production and deployment running smoothly
 # Part 1 - Dockerize it
 ### How to install docker + dependencies
 Docker Desktop is provided for free on [the website](https://docs.docker.com/desktop/windows/install/).
 After downloading and running it, the CLI tools are set up.
 Choosing the httpd image as a base, I had no other dependencies to install.